 Regulations concerning medical devices are shared across the European Union (EU) but verification that manufacturers conform to their requirements is devolved to independent notified bodies overseen by their national regulatory agencies (or 'competent authorities').
-The role of the European Commission is to implement the Medical Device Regulation (MDR) together with the national regulatory agencies.
-Unlike some other jurisdictions worldwide, however, it lacks its own central scientific department with medical expertise in each major clinical field.
+The role of the European Commission is to implement the Medical Device Regulation (MDR)1 together with the national regulatory agencies.
+Unlike some other jurisdictions worldwide, it lacks its own central scientific department with medical expertise in each major clinical field.

 High-risk implantable medical devices are essential for clinical care.
 Scrutiny of clinical evidence before their market access is also essential.
-Uncertainty about the standards being applied and concerns that some devices had been granted access despite insufficient clinical evidence, contributed to agreement that new EU regulations were needed.
-That perception was reinforced by problems relating to heart valves, metal-on-metal hip replacements, breast implants, and surgical meshes.
+Uncertainty about the standards being applied2 and concerns that some devices had been granted access despite insufficient clinical evidence, contributed to agreement that new EU regulations were needed.3 That perception was reinforced by problems relating to heart valves, metal-on-metal hip replacements, breast implants, and surgical meshes.
 Perhaps in consequence, the MDR has increased requirements for clinical evidence before a new high-risk device can be approved.
-206.09PM Previously, market access was faster in the EU r than the Creative the USA, but now device developers are concerned that the EU system may become less predictable and more time-consuming.
+Previously, market access was faster in the EU than in the USA4 but now device developers are concerned that the EU system may become less predictable and more time-consuming.